mouradsap/cloud-marketing-recommendation-ui-snippet/README.md

 ## Download and Installation

 1. Clone the repository to your local environment.
-2. Use the html tag <script> inside yout HTML page to include the JavaScript file reco_script.js.
+2. Use the html tag <script> inside your HTML page to include the JavaScript file reco_script.js.
 Refer to [snippet_example.html](https://github.com/SAP/cloud-marketing-recommendation-ui-snippet/blob/master/main/snippet_example.html)

 ## Configuration